TAKE CONTROL

 gives you the homeowner, a peace of mind knowing that your home is protected at every entrance (including windows).
 If you have a two-story home, don’t forget to alarm the second story windows as well.
 Ladders are lighter and easier to carry than ever these days, especially for criminals that arm themselves with work trucks.
 Do not ignore your upstairs windows.

 The theme to protecting your home from the next invasion is being pro-active.
 Taking the basic step of locking your doors and windows is essential, but do not overlook the threat that service workers in your neighborhood play in their ability to enter homes and scope out places that they would like to return to that night.
 Walk around your home and think like a criminal.
 Inspect the entrance ways and dark areas on your property that you think a criminal might choose to hide in.
 Do not give would-be criminals a reason to focus on your property.
-Clean up after yourself, get professional flea exterminator to eradicate all kinds of pest from your home and backyard, secure your home and train yourself to be your family’s best level of protection.
+Clean up after yourself, secure your home and train yourself to be your family’s best level of protection.